AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/select-an-organization-in-the-global-admin-console.md

 >[!NOTE]
 >
 >After you have access to the [Global Admin Console](https://helpx.adobe.com/enterprise/global-admin-console/adopt-global-administration.html#request-access), you can start by selecting an organization to view and manage the organization's name, user groups, product profiles, administrators, and organization policies.
-To sign in to the Alobal Admin Console, [click here](https://global-admin-console.adobe.com/).
+To sign in to the Global Admin Console, [click here](https://global-admin-console.adobe.com/).

 The Global Admin Console acts as an organization's central management hub for Adobe resources.
 Global administrators can: